jxjo/PlanformCreator2/README.md

 * Import image of an existing wing as a background image for design
 * Add wing sections with fixed position or relative chord length
 * Define flaps hinge line and flaps
-* Export planform as dxf file for use in CAD
+* Export planform as DXF for use in CAD

 #### Airfoils and Polars
-* Define airfoil at wing sections and edit its properties using the [Airfoil Editor](https://github.com/jxjo/AirfoilEditor)
+* Assign airfoils to wing sections and edit them using the [AirfoilEditor](https://github.com/jxjo/AirfoilEditor)
 * Generate blended airfoils for intermediate wing sections ('strak')
 * View polars of the airfoil based on xfoil polar generation